SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 For clarity and search engine discoverability:

 * Doc titles are very important for SEO.
-Use primary target keywords, try to mention "Sumo Logic, and keep length under 60 characters.
+Use primary target keywords, try to mention "Sumo Logic", and keep length under 60 characters.
    * Example: ~~_Monitoring with the Observability Solution_~~ &rarr; _Monitoring with Sumo Logic Observability_
 * Use H2 sections to break up content and try to use primary keywords here as well.
    * Example: _AWS Observability Solution_.